MiguelRizzi/pythonanywhere-deploy-ssh/README.md

 # 🚀 PythonAnywhere Redeploy Action

-This GitHub Action automates the redeployment of a Django application hosted on **PythonAnywhere** via SSH.
+This GitHub Action automates the redeployment process of a Django application hosted on **PythonAnywhere** using SSH.
+It simplifies the workflow of pulling the latest code, installing dependencies, running migrations, and restarting the web server with minimal configuration.

+## ✅ Requirements

+Before using this action, make sure that:

-> ⚠️ **Important**: SSH access on PythonAnywhere is **only available for paid accounts**.
-This action will not work with free accounts.
+- You have a **paid PythonAnywhere account**, as SSH access is only available for paid plans.
+- SSH access is enabled on your PythonAnywhere account.
+- Your Django project is deployed on PythonAnywhere and cloned via Git.

 ## 📦 What does this action do?